VLSIDA/chip-tutorials/orfs-build.md

 # Building OpenROAD with ORFS

+Most people will not need to build OpenROAD from source.
+I encourage you to use the [ORFS Installation](/orfs-installation.md) to avoid this unless you need to modify the source code.

 You can build OpenROAD from source either in a Docker image or locally if you have a supported machine.
+If you are using WSL on a Windows machine, you should use the [local method](/orfs-build.md#).
 The full instructions are at ORFS, but this is a document of what has worked for us.

-Most people will not need to build OpenROAD from source.
-I encourage you to use the [ORFS Installation](/orfs-installation.md) to avoid this unless you need to modify the source code.

 *BEWARE*, if you have local versions of tools installed, they will get priority over the compiled versions in the Docker image.
 This includes Yosys, OpenSTA,